rimi-itk/ereolengo-givadgang/README.md

    (i.e. outside the “Download” folder).
 3. Rename the folder to `ereolengo-givadgang`.
 4. Open `chrome://extensions/` in Google Chrome.
-5. Enable “Developer mode”
+5. Enable “Developer mode” (“Udviklertilstand”)
-6. Click “Load unpacked” and select the unpacked extension folder
+6. Click “Load unpacked” (“indlæs upakket”) and select the unpacked extension folder
-7. (Optional) Disable “Developer mode”
+7. (Optional) Disable “Developer mode” (“Udviklertilstand”)
-8. Open the extension options (Details > Extension options) and set options as required.
+8. Open the extension options (Details > Extension options) (Detaljer > Valgmuligheder for udvidelser) and set options as required.  ![extension details][extension-details]
-   ![extension details][extension-details]
 9. Go to https://givadgang.uni-login.dk/givadgang and check that the “Export institutions to eReolen Go!” appears next to the first “Tilføj grupper” button.